SynBioDex/SBOL-Industrial-Summer-Program/README.md

 This repo uses the issue tracker to organize Project Ideas for the SBOL Industrial Summer Program.
 You can create your project ideas under Issues.

-Call for SBOL Industrial Summer Project ideas can be seen at https://sbolstandard.org/sbol-industrial/
+Call for SBOL Industrial Summer Project proposals can be seen at https://sbolstandard.org/sbol-industrial/